anssip/dispatch/README.md

 ## TODO:

+* Context management
+* Evn management
-* Wire the body with RequestContainer
+* OK: Wire the body with RequestContainer
 *
 * Add Context (a container for templates)
 * Add Environment (a container for env variables)